I3ck/determ-pwgen/README.md

 Usage
 =====
-To run the console version simply get `Python 2.7` from https://www.python.org/downloads/ and run `python2 determ-pwgen-console.py`
+To run the console version simply get `Python 3.4` from https://www.python.org/downloads/ and run `python determ-pwgen-console.py`
-To run the Qt-gui version you'll have to get `PyQt4` for python2 from http://www.riverbankcomputing.co.uk/software/pyqt/download
-and run `python2 determ-pwgen-qt.pyw`
-or double-click the `determ-pwgen-qt.pyw` depending on your OS.
+To run the Qt-gui version you'll have to get `PyQt4` for python3 from http://www.riverbankcomputing.co.uk/software/pyqt/download and run `python determ-pwgen-qt.pyw` or double-click the `determ-pwgen-qt.pyw` depending on your OS.